 Be ready to tighten up if you venture into the water.
 The ocean temperature rarely exceeds 55 degrees in the summer.
-Children don't seem to mind much but there is a lot of spontaneous squealing when the water hits them!
-Adults, will do the same but its often followed by laughter and exhilaration.
+Children don't seem to mind much when they're at play but there is a lot of spontaneous squealing when the water hits them!
+Adults, will do the same but it is often followed by laughter and exhilaration.
 There is approximately one half a cup of salt per gallon of water.
+Although, this is a family beach, no pets are allowed from May 15 - September 15.
 Changing rooms and restrooms are located next to the parking area.
-The Island Explorer Shuttle Bus stops here about every half hour during normal seasonal daytime hours.
+The Island Explorer Shuttle Bus stops there about every half hour during normal seasonal daytime hours.

 There is a popular hiking trail that begins next to the beach then follows a loop around the perimeter of a headland called Great Head.
 Essentially, it is the wall of land you will see in the distance on the further side of Sand Beach.
 If you walk to the end of the beach (towards the East or opposite side from the parking area) you will see ascending granite steps at the base of the cliffs to the left of the shoreline.
 This leads to the moderately ranked Great Head Trail and is well worth the hike.
 The trail meanders up the side of the granite with several spots that offer unique and spectacular views of Sand Beach with “The Beehive” in the background like the image here with the ocean on the left and The Beehive on the right.